GSA Forum: Connecting Health Care, Public Health, and Community for Dementia Detection and Care

 Project Coordinator - Health Equity

-Erie County Department of Public Health
+Erie County Office of Health Equity, New York

 Suzanne Schindler, MD, PhD